-Column 8, the summation of CA, is the accumulation of all the effective impervious area contributing runoff to the point in the system designated in Column 2.
+Column 8, the summation of CA, is the accumulation of all the effective impervious areas contributing runoff to the point in the system designated in Column 2.
 All the individual areas in Column 7 contributing to a point in Column 2 are summed.
+This would include runoff from upstream inlets that contribute to the pipe capacity.